 You can join squares as you make them, as well.
 This saves you from having to sew or stitch a bunch of squares together at the end, but it does lessen the portability of your work.
 The essence of it is that your first square is made as usual, and in later squares on any side that connects to a square already made, you replace some of the chains with slip stitches into chain spaces of the existing squares.
 Here is a photo tutorial from My Rose Valley and a video tutorial from Crochet Cabana.

 Several joins and borders require you to learn the single crochet (sc) stitch, which is between the slip stitch and double crochet in complexity (no yarn-over, but you do pull a loop just through the work and then a new loop through the two loops on the hook: see my instructions for diagrams).
 For example, the flat braid join, which interlaces lengths of chain stitch to join squares, begins with chains attached at intervals by single crochet stitches.
-Hazel3Crochets has more on preparing a square for the flat braid join.
+Hazel3Crochets has more on preparing a square for the flat braid join, and Gourmet Crochet has a variation on it she calls the scallop join.

 A very fancy-looking join related to the flat braid join is available from Drew Emborsky.